 The Siam-Burma Railway Line

-The attack was led by General Tomoyuki Yamashita; the man selected for the job and later dubbed the Tiger of Malaya.
+The attack was led by General Tomoyuki Yamashita, the commander of the 25th Imperial Japanese Army (IJA), and the man that would later be dubbed the Tiger of Malaya.
 The destruction on the Malayan side of things was total and both British and Commonwealth troops were on the retreat from the start, driven back from the north to the south and by the 31st of January 1942, British and Commonwealth forces had completely withdrawn to Singapore, and Malaya had fallen.
 The allies suffered massive casualties with 9,000 dead and almost 130,000 captured.

-In 1943 the Japanese commenced with the building of the Burma-Siam railway line, a necessity for Japan at that stage to further its war efforts.
+In 1943 the Japanese commenced with the building of the Siam-Burma railway line, a necessity for the IJA at that stage to refurbish its lines in Burma.

-Prior to that supplies to Japanese troops stationed in Burma were ferried by sea but the route around the Malay Peninsula, via the Straits of Malacca, in addition to being lengthy, was fraught with danger and allied vessels and submarines which patrolled the area proved to be more than a handful.
+Prior to that supplies to Japanese troops stationed in Burma were ferried by sea but the route around the Malay Peninsula, via the Straits of Malacca, in addition to being lengthy, was fraught with danger and allied vessels and submarines that patrolled the area were proving to be more than a handful.

 In order to overcome these difficulties and to ensure that their troops in Burma were adequately supplied and reinforced, the Japanese embarked on the rather ambitious project of building a railway line that ran all the way from Thailand (a buffer state or a state that was neutral) to Burma and despite the difficulties of constructing such a line it was completed well ahead of schedule and was in operation within a year.

-Thousands of prisoners of war (POWs) were deployed to lay the tracks which often ran through dense rainforests.
-In addition to POWs the Japanese army also conscripted thousands of young men of Tamil origin to help with the construction of the railway line.
+Thousands of prisoners of war (POWs) were deployed to lay the tracks that often ran through dense rainforests.
+In addition to POWs the Japanese army also conscripted thousands of Tamil men of Indian origin to help with the construction of the railway line.

 My grandfather was taken at the age of 53, so he was by no means young, but he was employed by the railway services, as a matter of fact he was an engine driver, so that might have had something to do with it but as I understand it groups of men were indiscriminately taken from their homes and herded away by the truckloads so it could have been random.

-Nothing was heard from him until he returned in 1946 after spending about three years in Thailand.
+Nothing was heard from him until he returned in 1946 after spending some three or so years in Thailand.
 From all accounts it was a very, very difficult life.
 He died 9 years later from a heart attack at the age of 65.

 Comments